 FEES AND EXPENSES

 The university's board of trustees has approved the following tuition and fees for the academic year 2014–2015.
 Tuition and fees are subject to change without notice.

 Tuition for full-time undergraduate students (12–19 credit hours) is charged on a semester basis.
 Semester tuition rates apply to the fall and spring semesters only.
 Summer terms, undergraduate part-time and undergraduates registering for more than 19 credit hours are charged on a per-credit-hour basis.

 This reduction applies to Melbourne campus academic programs only and does not include ESL courses or Florida Tech University Online courses taken by non-Melbourne campus students, courses in non-credit or study abroad programs, or flight or other fees.
+This discount does not apply to study-abroad programs.
+See the individual departments for study-abroad pricing.
 Other exclusions may apply.
 Contact the Registrar’s Office for additional information.